 The softmax function or the normalized exponential function is a generalization of the logistic function.
-It takes the exponent and put the power of zed and adds it up so that one's two across all.
-Here we use a function called mean squared which we used as the cost function for assessing our natural performance.
+It takes the exponent and puts the power of zed and adds it up so that one's two across all.
+Here we use a function called the mean squared which we used as the cost function for assessing our natural performance.
 Our goal is to minimize the MSE in order to optimize our network performance.

 © aionlinecourse.com All rights reserved.